ni/nimi-python/docs/nidmm/class.rst

                 Specifies the absolute resolution for the measurement.
 NI-DMM sets :py:data:`nidmm.Session.resolution_absolute` to this value.
+The PXIe-4080/4081/4082
-This parameter is ignored when the **Range** parameter is set to :py:data:`~nidmm.NIDMM_VAL_AUTO_RANGE_ON` (-1.0) or :py:data:`~nidmm.NIDMM_VAL_AUTO_RANGE_ONCE`
+                uses the resolution you specify.
+The NI 4065 and NI 4070/4071/4072 ignore this parameter when the **Range** parameter is set to :py:data:`~nidmm.NIDMM_VAL_AUTO_RANGE_ON` (-1.0) or :py:data:`~nidmm.NIDMM_VAL_AUTO_RANGE_ONCE`
                 (-3.0).
 The default is 0.001 V.